Central African Republic: People with Disabilities at High Risk

 Wednesday 21 June 2017

-(Nairobi, June 21, 2017) –People with disabilities in the Central African Republic faced violent attacks, forced displacement, and ongoing neglect in the humanitarian response, Human Rights Watch said today.
+(Nairobi, June 21, 2017) –People with disabilities in the Central African Republic have faced violent attacks, forced displacement, and ongoing neglect in the humanitarian response, Human Rights Watch said today.
 A peace accord signed on June 19, 2017, offers a chance to help this abused and marginalized group.

 New Human Rights Watch research in the country shows that people with a range of disabilities are often unable to flee violence, are especially vulnerable to attack while trying to flee, and face unsafe and unhealthy conditions in displacement camps.